FanmobxX/eth-client/README.md

 }
 ```

 This is the access token for the API, and must be used for all subsequent calls.
+It is derived from the account id, so we always know the user account without having to explicity pass it in.
 It is used in the auth header of each request:

 Auth header:
 ```